- Home

 For most licensed professionals practicing in Saskatchewan, the most significant impact (and benefit) will be that their employer is formally required to provide an environment that aligns with and supports the ethical and professional standards of engineering and/or geoscience.

-While this is already the case with many organizations, corporations, and other business entities that employ engineering and geoscience professionals, a strengthened regulation of firms program will mean that more APEGS registrants are assured of support in essential elements of practice such as continuing professional development, ethical standards, scope of practice, etc.
+While this is already the case with many organizations, corporations, and other business entities that employ engineering and geoscience professionals, a strengthened regulation of firms program will mean that more APEGS registrants are assured of support in essential elements of practice such as continuing professional development, ethical standards, area of practice, etc.

 How much additional work is this going to create for smaller firms and sole proprietorships?